 - Can a group of travellers in the same booking sit beside each other?

-- Yes or No. Yes, you can guarantee to sit beside each other only if you purchase paid seat selection.
+- Yes, you can guarantee to sit beside each other only if you purchase paid seat selection.
 Otherwise, Ryanair will separate the group.

 - No, there is not.